mbafadeyi/micro-ecommerce/README.md

 # micro-ecommerce
-Learn how to build a Micro eCommerce Web App with Python and Serverless Postgres
+A Micro eCommerce Web App with Python and Serverless Postgres

 ## Prerequisites